Wall Street and the Financial Crisis

 6. Destructive Compensation.
 WaMu’s compensation system rewarded loan officers and loan processors for originating large volumes of high risk loans, paid extra to loan officers who overcharged borrowers or added stiff prepayment penalties, and gave executives millions of dollars even when its high risk lending strategy placed the bank in financial jeopardy.

-- Levin-Coburn memo - Wall Street and the Financial Crisis: The Role of High Risk Home Loans [PDF] - April 13, 2010
+- Levin-Coburn memo - Levin-Coburn memo: Wall Street and the Financial Crisis: the Role of High Risk Home Loans [PDF] - April 13, 2010

 - Opening Statement - PSI Hearing on Wall Street and the Financial Crisis: The Role of High Risk Home Loans - April 13, 2010